nishagb/Computer-Graphics/README.md

 # Computer-Graphics
-Computer Graphics projects coded in Code blocks
+Computer Graphics projects coded using C and C++ in Code blocks